tabletop-generator/ttg-server/docs/api_specification.md

 If the id does not represent a known asset, returns an HTTP 404 with an appropriate error message.

-#### 4.5.3 `PATCH /comments/:assetId/:commentId`
+#### 4.5.3 `PATCH /comments/:commentId`

 Update a comment for an asset by id.

-If the ids do not represent a known asset and comment, returns an HTTP 404 with an appropriate error message.
+If the id does not represent a known comment, returns an HTTP 404 with an appropriate error message.

-#### 4.5.4 `DELETE /comments/:assetId/:commentId`
+#### 4.5.4 `DELETE /comments/:commentId`

 Delete a comment for an asset by id.
+Both the asset owner and the commenting user can delete a comment.

-If the ids do not represent a known asset and comment, returns an HTTP 404 with an appropriate error message.
+If the id does not represent a known comment, returns an HTTP 404 with an appropriate error message.

 If neither the comment nor the asset belong to the current user, returns an HTTP 403 with an appropriate error message.